xloc/microphone_stream/README.md

 # microphone_stream

-A new Flutter plugin for acquiring audio stream on macOS.
+A Flutter plugin for acquiring audio stream on macOS.
 The implementation is based on AVAudioEngine.

 # Example